 Current Molecular Pathology Scope of Practice

-- Carrier screening/prenatal diagnosis
+- Carrier screening

-- Forensics/Human identity testing
+- Human identity testing

 - Research and development

 A student admitted into the Molecular Pathology program must meet basic and essential requirements that are necessary to be able to obtain employment.

 Essential Functions for this program include:

 - The student must have adequate gross mobility in order to maneuver in a timely and safe fashion throughout the department.

 - The student must be able to lift his or her arms above shoulder height in order to place or remove items of ten pound or less from shelves.

 - The student must be able to bend over at the waist or squat (waist and knees) in order to place and remove items of ten pounds or less from drawers and cabinets.

 2. Manual Dexterity: The student must have adequate fine motor skills to be able to manipulate small objects in a safe and precise manner.
 Examples would include (but are not limited to) being able to operate a computer keyboard; dial a telephone; handle cuvettes, sample cups, pipette tips, and reagent vials; pick up glass slides from table top, manipulate tools and instruments used in the clinical laboratory (including a microscope); collect specimens, and use a pen or pencil to write the English language legibly.